davetron5000/naildrivin5.com-OLD/_posts/2014-07-11-the-complexity-of-object-oriented-design.markdown

 ---
 layout: post
-title: "&#10106;&#10144; The Complexity of Object-Oriented Design"
+title: "The Complexity of Object-Oriented Design"
 date: 2014-07-11 09:17
-comments: true
+feature: true
-categories:
 ---

 I can't say what a codebase designed to Alan Kay's idea of "object-oriented" might look like.